ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

 During the `bash Miniforge3.sh` and `./build-setup.sh` commands, say "yes" and press enter when prompted.

 The following will source the eecs151t bashrc (locating license and binary paths etc.) on startup moving forward.
+Only `~/.bash_profile` is `source`d on shell startup on instructional machines by default.
 ```
+echo "source ~/.bashrc" >> ~/.bash_profile
 echo "source /home/ff/ee198/ee198-20/.eecs151t.bashrc" >> ~/.bashrc
-source ~/.bashrc
+source ~/.bash_profile
 ```
 Now create your `/scratch` directory and install `conda`: